 July 24, 2018

 If you’re used to 3D printing using plastics like PLA, ABS, PETG, or nylons, transitioning to an SLA 3D printer is a foreign experience.
-While parts of the process is similar, there are some major points that are different between the two, the biggest being safe handling of the materials and maintaining a clean work environment.
+While parts of the process are similar, there are some major points that are different between the two, the biggest being safe handling of the materials and maintaining a clean work environment.
 With plastic based 3D printers, you really only have to worry about hot parts, the occasional fumey material, and throwing away your scraps when your prints are done and supports are removed.
 With SLA printers, the liquid resins that are hardened to make the 3D prints are a bit more hazardous.
 Let’s look into how you should be handling your resins, using them before and after cleaning, and how to dispose of them when you’re done with them.

 Unlike the plastics used in FFF 3D printing, the resins used in SLA 3D printing are not inert and are actually a skin-irritant in their uncured form.
 Make sure you have the proper Personal Protective Equipment (PPE) whenever you are working with your SLA 3D printer.
 In general, nitrile gloves and isopropyl alcohol will have you covered.